jonlpersson/ed-latimore/site/_posts/2021-12-15-stand-up-for-yourself-in-a-relationship.md

 ## When is it time to walk?

 Despite your best intentions, you can’t force relationships to work.
-Staying in a bad relationship can diminish your well-being and ruin your physical health.<sup><a class="footnote" rel="footnote" href="#fn:3">3</a></sup> If you find yourself in a predicament where you feel like your own needs aren't being met or you're constantly bending to the other person's emotions, it might be time to walk away.
+Staying in a bad relationship can diminish your well-being and ruin your physical health.<sup>[3](#fn:3){: .footnote rel="footnote"}</sup> If you find yourself in a predicament where you feel like your own needs aren't being met or you're constantly bending to the other person's emotions, it might be time to walk away.

 Here are a few other warning signs: